expressjs/expressjs.com/en/starter/installing.md

 $ npm install express --save
 ```

-To install Express temporarily and not add it to the dependencies list:
+If you want to install Express temporarily and don't want to add it to the dependencies list:

 ```sh
 $ npm install express --no-save